A non-refundable application fee of $50 must accompany the student’s application for admission.

 Students permitted to register for an overload while on study away will be assessed tuition for any credits beyond the standard course load expected for the specific study away experience consistent with the per-credit charge in effect for the term in question.

 Students charged the comprehensive tuition fee in either the fall or spring semester may enroll for the May Experience tuition-free.
 The tuition discount applies to faculty-led study away programs as well, but travel costs are the responsibility of the student and vary depending on program location.
 Need-based scholarships are typically available to address these travel costs for May Experience study away programs, consult with the Office of Study Away and International Education for more information.

 Students charged on a per credit basis during the academic year or not enrolled at any time during the academic year on a degree-seeking basis will be charged on a per credit basis for May Experience.

 Students failing to register for May Experience by the established deadline available at calendar.furman.edu are subject to a $100 late registration fee.

 Students choosing to live in university-affiliated housing during the May Experience will pay a discounted all-inclusive room and board rate determined each year prior to May Experience registration.

-The university is committed to expense based upon the enrollment anticipated at the beginning of each term.
+The university is committed to expenses based upon the enrollment anticipated at the beginning of each term.
 Enrollment at Furman is considered a contract binding students and their parents for charges for the entire term.
 Refunds are granted in certain cases, as follows:

 Withdrawal from the University

-Students who withdraw from the university may receive a partial refund in accordance with the tuition schedule below.
+Students who withdraw from the university may receive a partial refund in accordance with the schedule below.
 The date of withdrawal is established by the Associate Academic Dean.